 Even if you end up somewhere you don’t like, there will always be another option right next door, waiting to give you a night to remember.

-A large portion of the most popular bars in Corso Italia are located immediately to the south of Piazza Tasso.
+A large portion of the most popular bars in Corso Italia is located immediately to the south of Piazza Tasso.
 This provides the option to enjoy wild nights to the backdrop of some of Sorrento’s most historic and iconic locations.

-There’s also plenty of options for when you want a more sophisticated night out as well.
+There are also plenty of options for when you want a more sophisticated night out as well.

-High end establishments give you a reason to get dressed up in your best outfit and have a glamourous night out.
+High-end establishments give you a reason to get dressed up in your best outfit and have a glamourous night out.
 While the prices may rise in these establishments, receiving the red-carpet treatment might take the edge off of the price tag a bit.

 Accommodation in the area is similarly diverse, with everything from stylish hotels to private rentals and Airbnb’s.
 This guarantees you will be able to find somewhere close to the action to stay, no matter what your budget or taste may be.